rafaelma/pgbackman/docs/manual.rst

   expired.

 * Enforce retention policies for snapshots.
-It deletes backup files, log files and catalog information for backups that have expired.
+It deletes backup files, log files and catalog information for snapshots that have expired.

 * Delete backup and log files from catalog entries associated to a